Esri/python-toolbox-for-rapid/README.md

   3. Calculates the runoff to each stream feature based on the computational-grid-specific runoff rates from the ECMWF / WRF-Hydro runoff data file and the contributing areas from the weight table.
   4. If a stream ID does not have a corresponding record in the weight table, specifies its runoff as 0.
   5. Writes the runoff data into the inflow file in netCDF format.

+### Calibration tools

+* #### Create Muksingum Kfac File

+  This tool is used to generate values of Kfac based on the flow wave celerity (Co) for the basin as well as length and slope of each stream reach.

+  There are three options:

+  1. River Length/Co
+  2. Eta*River Length/Sqrt(River Slope)
+  3. Eta*River Length/Sqrt(River Slope) [0.05, 0.95] - this option filters out slopes outside the 5th and 95th percentiles.

+  Note: Eta = Average(River Length/Co of all rivers) / Average(River Length/Sqrt(River Slope) of all rivers)

+* #### Create Muksingum K File

+  Using lambda, this tool modifies each of the Kfac values by multiplying by lambda and generates the calibrated Muskgingum K file (e.g. k.csv).
+  The value for lambda is obtained by running the calibration routine in RAPID for your simulation.

 ### Postprocessing tools